Health Care Costs Will Skyrocket for Millions if Congress Fails to Extend ACA Enhanced Premium Tax Credits

 Back in July, Congress passed their controversial mega-budget bill with historic health care cuts.
 One of many big concerns about that new law is what Congress left out of it.

-If Congress fails to renew the financial assistance, millions of Texans will see their health insurance costs rise by hundreds or even thousands of dollars per year — forcing many Texans to drop their health coverage and miss out on vital medical care.
+If Congress fails to renew the extra financial assistance, millions of Texans will see their health insurance costs rise by hundreds or even thousands of dollars per year — forcing many Texans to drop their health coverage and miss out on vital medical care.

 For example, monthly insurance payments for a 60-year-old couple in Texas who earn $82,000/year would increase by $18,000 a year if Congress drops the ball!
 Here are some of the other estimates from the Center for Budget and Policy Priorities: